nishiyasu742/OnStepBOX/README.md

 ## Required Components

 - ESP32 development board (ESP-WROOM-32 recommended)
-- Stepper motor drivers (e.g., TMC2209)
+- Stepper motor drivers (e.g., DRV8825, TMC5160)
 - USB-PD trigger module
 - Standard OnStep-compatible connectors and cables
-- Off-the-shelf plastic enclosure (e.g., Takachi LC135-H-N-W)
+- Off-the-shelf plastic enclosure (Takachi LC135-H-N-W)
 - Miscellaneous components (buttons, display, etc.)

 ---

 ## Assembly Instructions

-1. **Prepare the enclosure**
+- **Prepare the enclosure**
-   - Machine openings for connectors, display, and buttons.
+  Purchase the specified case (Takachi LC135-H-N-W)  and machine openings for connectors, display, and buttons using the attached G-code with a CNC milling machine.

-2. **Mount the ESP32 and motor drivers**
+- **Prepare the PCB**
-   - Use standoffs or direct PCB mounting as appropriate.
+  Send the attached Gerber files to a PCB manufacturer (e.g., Elecrow, JLCPCB) and place an order.

-3. **Wire according to schematic**
+- **Assemble the PCB**
-   - Follow the **MaxESP3 pin map** for OnStep firmware.
+  Purchase the required components and solder them to complete the PCB.

-4. **Install OnStep firmware**
+- **Flash the firmware**
   - Download the latest OnStep firmware.
-   - Configure pins according to MaxESP3.
+  - Flash the first MPU following the MaxESP3 pin map.
-   - Flash firmware to ESP32.
+  - Flash the second MPU with the Smart Hand Controller firmware.

-5. **Final checks**
+- **Final checks**
-   - Verify motor movement.
+  - Verify motor wiring and operation.
-   - Test SHC interface.
+  - Test the SHC interface.
-   - Confirm alignment and control with telescope mount.
+  - Confirm alignment and control with the telescope mount.
 ---

 ## License